sinchanag001/Vayora/README.md

-# Voyora – AI Travel Planner
+# Vayora – AI Travel Planner

   An AI-powered travel planner with visual place search and challenge verification.